rudy-bundela/python-scrcpy/README.md

 # Phone as a Webcam using Python-Scrcpy

-This project converts an Android phone into a webcam, streaming its screen to your web browser using `scrcpy` and Docker.
+This project converts an Android phone into a webcam, streaming its camera to your web browser using `scrcpy`, `Mediamtx` and Docker.

 ***

 ## ⚠️ Project Status

-This is a **proof of concept** and is currently a work in progress.
+This is an early **proof of concept** and is currently a work in progress.
 It does not have proper error handling and many features are not yet implemented.
 It is intended for demonstration and development purposes.

 ***

 ## Features

 * Turns an Android phone into a camera source.
-* Streams video to the browser using two different protocols.
+* Streams video to the browser
     * **WebRTC**: Low-latency stream available at `http://localhost:8888`.
     * **HLS**: HTTP Live Streaming available at `http://localhost:8889`.